-1 delivery of 16 whole chickens between October and June
+1 deliveries of 16 chickens between October and June.

 Pasture-Raised, No Growth Hormone or Antibiotics, Non-Certified Organic

 Each delivery will contain whole chickens or butchered chickens or both.
 Each butchered chicken will consist 1 package of 2 chicken breasts, 1 package of 4 thighs or 4 drumsticks, and 1 package of chicken wings, chicken tenders, chicken breast stir fry, or ground chicken.

 The average weight of each whole chicken* will be between 5.5 and 6.5lbs and the prices are based on a weight of 5lbs.
 In reality the weight of the chickens will vary, but we will keep track to get the average weight of the chickens we deliver to you as close to 5lbs as possible.